PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 values for text elements on a report that are not directly associated with a dataset object such as a report title or a button caption.
-Given that Power BI provides no built-in features to track or integrate report labels, Translations Builder solves this problem using the Localized Table strategy.
-Before introducing the Localized Labels table, let’s take a moment to discuss the problems is has been designed to solve.
+Given that Power BI provides no built-in features to track or integrate report labels, Translations Builder solves this problem using the **Localized Labels** table strategy.
+Before introducing this strategy, let’s take a moment to discuss the problems is has been designed to solve.

 If you have experience with Power BI Desktop, it's critical that you learn which report design techniques to avoid when you begin building